bytesandbeans/anvilgsm/README.md

 # anvilgsm
-A project to optimize Pterodactyl's Panel.
+A project to optimize Pterodactyl's Panel with new features, optimized code and better security.